MobilityData/gbfs-validator/README.md

 ![interface](https://user-images.githubusercontent.com/63653518/138286224-b0b23dca-d87e-45e8-b58a-e6a4a37ad773.png)

-The schemas on `versions/schemas` is a git subtree of https://github.com/MobilityData/gbfs-json-schema.
-See README.md on `versions` for more details
+The schemas in `gbfs-validator/versions/schemas` is a git subtree of https://github.com/MobilityData/gbfs-json-schema.
+For more details, see [`gbfs-validator/versions/schemas/README.md`](https://github.com/MobilityData/gbfs-validator/tree/master/gbfs-validator/versions).

 Questions?
 Please open an issue or reach out to MobilityData on the GBFS slack channel!